 Whatever your passion may be, you will find enough of it in Penang to keep you busy.

 Student accommodation in Penang

-Foundation in Science students at PMC will be provided exclusive accommodation at reduced price with transport between campus and residence.
+Foundation in Science students at RUMC will be provided exclusive accommodation at a reduced price with transport between campus and residence.

 A regional hub